s2b/vite-asset-collector/Documentation/Installation/Index.rst

 TYPO3 Setup
 -----------

+Vite uses so-called entrypoints, which are your frontend source files you want to process and bundle with vite.
 For each extension, you can define one or multiple Vite entrypoints in a json file:

 ..  code-block:: json
     :caption: sitepackage/Configuration/ViteEntrypoints.json